prophet123/CMPM163Labs/README.md

 ![WeChat Image_20200526234956](https://user-images.githubusercontent.com/37235144/82986970-a71ad900-9fab-11ea-9312-3f18804dac32.png)

 The reason it inspired me is because I think the city next to the mountain and ocean is really a nice view.
+So I changed the color of the city and lights, then added ocean surface and mountain next to it.

+For partner part, my partner is unreachable on discord.